jeanieherold/c-/README.md

 # cplusplus
-c++ projects
+c++ projects.
 Computer Science C++ class taken at Charleston Southern University Spring 2015.

-We were required to make a hangman game with three levels of play to choose from.
+We were required to make a Hangman game with three levels of play to choose from.
 All code written by Jeanie Herold.

-The project was completed on time and received an A.
+Received an A for the project and class.

 Visual Studio was the IDE used.

+Project Guidelines provided by the Instructor.